 15 Days Tibet and Nepal Tour from Beijing by Train

-(BTT015) Beijing - Xian - Lhasa - Yamdrok Lake - Shigatse - EBC - Kathmandu
+(BTT015) Beijing - By train - Xian - By train - Lhasa - Yamdrok Lake - Shigatse - EBC - By overland - Kathmandu

 Escorted by private guide and vehicle; leave 365 days a year!

 Easy - suitable for all level of fitness, family with kids and senior groups.

 - Easy - suitable for all level of fitness, family with kids and senior groups.

 - Moderate - suitable for ones with average level fitness, family with kids bigger than 12 yrs.

 - Moderate to Strenous - suitable for ones physically fit; have experiences of high altitude trek.